 Allison is our co-founder and leads Digital Product Design at Everyday.
 She has worked in both UX consulting and in-house at startups.
 These experiences are the inspiration for the close working relationships that we share with our clients.
 Allison holds a BFA and MS from Maryland Institute, College of Art, and a Masters in HCI from Georgia Tech.

 Thomas began his career designing residential buildings at Robert A.M.
 Stern Architects.
-In 2012, he founded Everyday Industries, where his multifaceted background has helped launch successful digital products for businesses across the country.
+In 2012, he founded Everyday Industries, where his background design and engineering has helped launch successful digital products for businesses across the country.
 Thomas holds a Master of Architecture from Yale University and a BS in Electrical Engineering from Georgia Tech.
 In his free time, Thomas enjoys gardening and exploring new cities with his wife and son, Theo aka Birdboy 😉

 Helen approaches design from a cultural studies background, with a focus in qualitative research, systems thinking and communication design.
 She brings her experience consulting with corporations, non-profits and start-ups to develop research and strategy for new product development, service design and brand positioning.
 Helen holds a Master of Design from the IIT Institute of Design and a BA in International Studies from the University of Richmond.